-1. The total amount of program income that will have been received before the \$XXX,XXX start of the next program year and that has not yet been reprogrammed 2.
-The amount of proceeds from section 108 loan guarantees that will be \$XXX,XXX used during the year to address the priority needs and specific objectives ide ntified in the grantee's strategic plan 3.
-The amount of surplus funds from urban renewal settlements \$XXX,XXX planned use has not been included in a prior statement or plan.
+1. The total amount of program income that will have been received before the start of the next program year and that has not yet been reprogrammed

+2. The amount of proceeds from section 108 loan guarantees that will be used during the year to address the priority needs and specific objectives identified in the grantee's strategic plan

+3. The amount of surplus funds from urban renewal settlements

-4. The amount of any grant funds returned to the line of credit for which the
+4. The amount of any grant funds returned to the line of credit for which the planned use has not been included in a prior statement or plan.

-5. The amount of income from float-funded activities \$XXX,XXX Tot tal Program Income \$XXX,XXX
+5. The amount of income from float-funded activities

+Total Program Income